 PAYMENT OF EXCISE:

 Filing an application for abatement does not stay the collection of excise.
 The failure to pay the excise when due may subject the taxpayer to interest, charges and collection action; including non-renewal of the registration and driver’s license.
 A taxpayer will receive a refund if an abatement is granted.
 To avoid any collection charges or action, taxpayers must pay the excise in full within 30 days of the bill’s issue date.
 Partial payments are not accepted on Excise taxes.
 If the tax is not paid within the 30 days, a demand for payment will be issued and a $20.00 demand fee and interest at the rate of 12% will be added to the tax amount due and is charged from the date the payment was due until the date it is paid.
 You will have 14 days to pay on demand bills.
 After that time the bill will be forwarded to the Deputy Sheriff for further collection.
-To Look up an excise tax amount due or to pay an excise tax bill online click here: link to Excise payments online.

 A fee a $35.00 and any accrued late charges and fees will be added to the tax bill for all checks not honored by your bank.